onelink-translations/ember-admin-dashboards/README.md

 * To makle an easily translatable ember application
 * To work flawlessly and simple with OneLink's proxy

+## White paper

+[This](https://suhmedoh.gitbooks.io/whitepapers/content/emberjs-proxy-integration.html) whitepaper explains why this is a preferable approach to translating your content, and can explain how to get started.

 ## Prerequisites

 You will need the following things properly installed on your computer.